jdohertydev/runit/README.md

 ### Features to be Implemented

-- **Update Account Details**: Users can modify their personal information, such as name, email address, and password.
+- **Update Account Details:** Users can modify their personal information, such as name, email address, and password.

-- **Event Details Page**: Users can view comprehensive information about a specific event, including date, time, location, description, and any additional details.
+- **Event Details Page:** Users can view comprehensive information about a specific event, including date, time, location, description, and any additional details.

-- **User Login**: Registered users can securely log in to their accounts to access personalized features and information.
+- **User Login:** Registered users can securely log in to their accounts to access personalized features and information.

-- **User Registration**: New users (runners) can create an account on the platform to gain access to event listings and other site features.
+- **User Registration:** New users (runners) can create an account on the platform to gain access to event listings and other site features.

-- **Event Sign-Up**: Registered users can enroll in and confirm their participation for a selected event through the platform.
+- **Event Sign-Up:** Registered users can enroll in and confirm their participation for a selected event through the platform.

-- **View Registrations**: Event organisers can see a list of participants who have registered for their event, along with relevant details.
+- **View Registrations:** Event organisers can see a list of participants who have registered for their event, along with relevant details.

-- **View Remaining Places Available**: Users can check the number of available slots remaining for an event before registering.
+- **View Remaining Places Available:** Users can check the number of available slots remaining for an event before registering.

-- **Cancel Registration**: Registered runners can withdraw from participating in an event they previously signed up for.
+- **Cancel Registration:** Registered runners can withdraw from participating in an event they previously signed up for.

-- **Search Events**: Users can conduct searches using various criteria to find specific types of running events that match their interests.
+- **Search Events:** Users can conduct searches using various criteria to find specific types of running events that match their interests.

-- **Event Filtering**: Users can narrow down the list of events based on specific categories or criteria, helping them find events that align with their preferences.
+- **Event Filtering:** Users can narrow down the list of events based on specific categories or criteria, helping them find events that align with their preferences.

-The Structure Plane
+## The Structure Plane

-Site Maps
+### Site Maps

-Site map for users logged in
+#### Site Map for Users Logged In

-INSERT IMAGE
+***INSERT IMAGE***

 - Home
 - Events
 - Accounts
 - Contact

-INSERT IMAGE
+#### Site Map for User Not Logged In

-Site map for user not logged in
+***INSERT IMAGE***

 - Home
 - Events